juienpro/kwin-multiconf/README.md

 The logs can be read with: `journalctl -f -g js`

 If you have an issue, open an issue on Github with the log files and your configuration.

+### Keybindings not registering/not working

+Sometimes the keybindings are not registered when they are set up and then changed.

+If this happens, see the following issue: https://github.com/juienpro/kwin-multiconf/issues/2